perqu/django_celery_rabbitmq_postgres/README.md

 1. Clone the repository
 2. Install docker
+3. Install poetry env
-3. convert .envexample to .env and update your data
+4. convert .envexample to .env and update your data
-4. Run `docker compose build`
+5. Run `docker compose build`
-5. Run `docker compose up`
+6. Run `docker compose up`
-6. Open http://0.0.0.0:8888 in your browser to see the Swagger UI
+7. Open http://0.0.0.0:8888 in your browser to see the Swagger UI
    - Click on the button 1 to run the SimpleTask1
    - Click on the button 2 to run the SimpleTask2
-7. Open http://0.0.0.0:5556 in your browser to see the Flower UI
+8. Open http://0.0.0.0:5556 in your browser to see the Flower UI